Mali national football team: Africa Cup of Nations

 Mali have never won the Africa Cup of Nations; their best result at the tournament was runners-up in 1972.
-Mali have qualified for the tournament twelve times in total, finishing as runners-up once, third twice, and fourth three times.
+Mali have qualified for the tournament fourteen times in total, finishing as runners-up once, third twice, and fourth three times.
 Prior to 2008, each time Mali qualified, they reached the knockout stage having only qualified four times before then.

 African Nations Championship

-Mali has competed in four African Nations Championship tournaments, finishing as runners-up twice.
+Mali has competed in five African Nations Championship tournaments, finishing as runners-up twice.